MarinaShmovganets/lighthouse/docs/user-flows.md

 ### Creating a desktop user flow

-If you want to test the desktop version of a page with user flows, you need to use the desktop config provided in the Lighthouse package.
+If you want to test the desktop version of a page with user flows, you can use the desktop config provided in the Lighthouse package, which includes desktop scoring and viewport/performance emulation.

 ```js
 import puppeteer from 'puppeteer';